metalmerge/PAIRS/README.md

 To get started with PULSAR, follow these steps:

 1. **API Key Setup:**
-   - Create a config.ini file to store your API key in this format:
+   - Create a config.ini file to store your API key in this format, quotation marks are not used:

       ```ini
       [Credentials]
-      ROBOFLOW_API_KEY = "API_KEY"
+      ROBOFLOW_API_KEY = API_KEY
       ```

 2. **Installation:**